Markovian Sliced Wasserstein Distances: Beyond Independent Projections: Experiments

 \section{Experiments}

-In this section, we refer MSW with random walk transition as rMSW, MSW with orthogonal-based transition as oMSW, MSW with input-awared transition as iMSW (using the Dirac distribution) and viMSW (using the vMF distribution).
+In this section, we refer MSW with orthogonal-based transition as oMSW, MSW with input-awared transition as iMSW (using the Dirac distribution) and viMSW (using the vMF distribution).
 We compare MSW variants to SW, Max-SW, K-SW, and Max-K-SW in standard applications e.g., gradient flows, color transfer, and deep generative models.
 Moreover, we also investigate the role of hyperparameters, e.g., concentration parameter $\kappa$, the number of projections $L$, the number of time steps $T$, the number of burning steps $M$, and the number of thinning steps $N$ in applications.